 What constitutes an ‘education’?
 This question lies at the heart of the dialogue and will be considered from various angles: what do we need to know, is there an optimal balance between fundamental and applied knowledge, how does education differ around the world today and should we be adapting learning to meet future needs?

 Technology is changing both the practice and focus of education.
 What does the rapidly developing relationship between technology and learning mean for the way we will learn in the future, and do the demands placed on us by the technologies that surround us threaten to undermine our ability to learn?

 Access to education is a basic human right but how can we ensure a more equitable provision of resources, both between and within nations?
-And on International Women’s Day, we ask what part gender plays in determining educational status and, given that this is a Science and Society meeting, what can be done to increase the participation of women in STEM subjects?
+What part does gender play in determining educational status and, given this meeting’s particular focus on Science and Technology, what do we need to do to promote and increase diversity across STEM subjects?

 * The event will be held in English, but English-Korean simultaneous interpretation will be provided.